 Build up a relationship with tenants and try and solve any problems they may have as quickly as possible.
 If your tenants do move out, having a good relationship with them means you can ask them what the reasons behind their move are.
 If it’s something that can be changed you can do so before any new tenants move in.

 If you do find yourself with an empty house, then good marketing and adverts can make a world of difference when it comes to finding new tenants.
-Choose an estate agent that lists their properties on large property portals such as Zoopla and Rightmove.
+Choose an estate agent that lists their properties on major property portals such as Zoopla and Rightmove.

 You can also take matters into your own hands and put adverts on local notice boards, post information about your property on social media, and ask friends and family to let people know about your property through word of mouth.